WatchTheory/WatchTheory/README.md

 **Project: United States Petroleum Import & Export Report  (Sept 2023 – Oct 2023)**

-- Using Power BI, researched the Texas crude oil production and the United States' top crude oil imports and exports for fiscal year 2022.
+- Researched the Texas crude oil production and the United States' top crude oil imports and exports for fiscal year 2022.
 - Data collected from multiple government sources to analyze trends.
+- Assess the report to identify any significant trends or changes over time.

 **Project: Telsa Sales Report     (October 2023)**
 - Using Power BI, generated an insightful report on Electric Vehicles (EVs) and Plug-in Hybrids.
 - Categorize EVs and Plug-in Hybrids to visually present both their individual sales volumes and overall sales figures using sales data spanning from 2011 to 2019.

 **Project:  Excel Report      ( November 2022)**
 - Crafted drill down reports on weather data using Pivot tables, started KPI,  leveraging sorting, grouping, filtering, and slicing techniques to distill complex data.
 Designed accompanying charts and diagrams to visually communicate trends and patterns in data.

 **Project : Team Member  : Sentio AI Stocks Sentiment Analysis      (Jan 2022 – May 2022)**